Cua-BenchThe best frontier agent clears just 6 of 25 expert KiCad tasks.View overview

 The open-source background computer-use driver for native desktop apps.
 It lets agents click, type, scroll, inspect accessibility trees, and capture window state through the same MCP/CLI surface without stealing your cursor or focus.

 Open-source and MIT licensed.
-One binary can run as an MCP stdio server, long-running daemon, or one-shot shell command on macOS and Windows, with Linux in pre-release.
+One binary can run as an MCP stdio server, long-running daemon, or one-shot shell command on macOS, Windows, and Linux.

 Drops into your stack